nguyenhau442001/Service_Robot/README.md

 ![image](https://user-images.githubusercontent.com/105471622/196741850-9b6f7e35-a65c-4105-bda0-21b122a5f165.png)

-We can rewrite motion as below matrix form:
+We can rewrite the motion in the matrix form as shown below:

 ![image](https://user-images.githubusercontent.com/105471622/196741958-2b4bbf91-5204-40cc-ba7b-d752b0125322.png)

-From the (3) and (8) equations, we extract:
+From the (3) and (8) equations, we can  extract:

 ![image](https://user-images.githubusercontent.com/105471622/196742093-a1ed9284-a8a0-402f-8e99-ec90b3971ee9.png)

 ![image](https://user-images.githubusercontent.com/105471622/196742140-82b8dacb-5b20-4bc0-bb91-6ab5284957ba.png)

-I introduce the algorithm powerful and popular name DEAD RECKONING.
+I introduce the powerful and popular algorithm known as Dead Reckoning.

-In navigation, dead reckoning is the process of calculating the current position of a moving object using a previously determined or fixed position and then combining estimates of speed, direction, and distance, time past.
-A corresponding term in biology is used to describe the processes by which animals update their estimate of their position or orientation.
-Inertial navigation systems, which provide directional information, use dead reckoning and are very widely used.
+In navigation, dead reckoning is the process of calculating the current position of a moving object based on a previously determined or fixed position.
+This involves combining estimates of speed, direction, distance, and the time elapsed.
+A corresponding term in biology describes how animals update their estimates of position or orientation.
+Inertial navigation systems, which provide directional information, rely on dead reckoning and are widely used.

-Similarly, we also apply dead reckoning to the kinetic model of the robot, and it is described as follows:
+Similarly, we apply dead reckoning to the kinetic model of the robot, which is described as follows:

 ![image](https://user-images.githubusercontent.com/105471622/196742559-bfeab541-b302-47aa-b34a-11964c2cefc3.png)